volkandindar/agartha/README.md

 <!---You can install Agartha through official Burp Store automatically, from Burp menu 'Extender > BApp Store'.-->

 For manual installation, you should download 'jython' file first, and then:
-- Extender > Options > Python Environment > Locate jython standalone jar file
+- Burp Menu > Extender > Options > Python Environment > Locate jython standalone jar file
-- Extender > Extensions > Add > Extension Type: Python > Select file: 'agartha.py'
+- Burp Menu > Extender > Extensions > Add > Extension Type: Python > Select file: 'agartha.py'
 - After, you will see 'Agartha' tab in the main window and it will be also registered the right click, under 'Extensions > Agartha {LFI|RCE|Auth|SQLi|Http-Js}'.<br/><br/>

 ## Directory Traversal/Local File Inclusion